Scilla Elworthy: 2011 to 2023

 Since the autumn of 2011, Dr Elworthy has been working on a course in consciousness and conflict transformation for mid career professionals, in association with Thomas Hübl in Berlin, Germany.
 She is patron of The GREAT Initiative Gender Rights and Equality Action Trust and a member of the International Advisory Council of the Institute for Economics and Peace; Voice of a Woman; Oxford Research Group; adviser to MasterPeace – an international bottom-up peace initiative – and a member of the steering Committee of PAX, a service to help prevent wars and genocides, and since the early 1990s, a member of the Society of Friends.

-In 2012, Elworthy co-founded Rising Women Rising World, a growing, vibrant community of women on all continents who take responsibility for building a world that works for all.
-"The custodians of this mission are a committed group of professionals, who, over the past 30 years have been shaping their respective fields: economics, business, governance, security, health, ecology, media, culture and the arts, education, spirituality and indigenous wisdom.
-Now, as Rising Women Rising World we come together to pioneer a possible future."
+In 2012, Elworthy co-founded Rising Women Rising World, a community of women on all continents.
+The group consists of professionals from fields including economics, business, governance, security, health, ecology, media, culture and the arts, education, spirituality, and indigenous wisdom.
+The organization aims to develop future systems.

 In 2013–14, Elworthy worked with a group of young social entrepreneurs at the DO School in Hamburg to raise awareness of the work of peace-builders worldwide.
 She remains involved with The DO School and its international development through her position as a board member.

 In 2014, Elworthy published Pioneering the Possible: Awakened Leadership for a World that Works (North Atlantic Books, 2014).

 In September 2017, she published The Business Plan for Peace: Building a World Without War (Peace Direct, 2017).
 The Business Plan for Peace demonstrates how 25 tried and tested strategies for preventing war could be scaled up and extended over 10 years, with the aim of preventing armed violence worldwide.
 The total cost came to as little as two billion dollars, when the cost of militarization worldwide now exceeds US$1,686 billion.
 The book further demonstrates how people in any country can learn the skills to prevent conflict and apply them in their own communities, schools, workplace and families.
 In 2020, she wrote The Mighty Heart: How to transform conflict which outlines the skills and techniques of conflict transformation.
 These skills were developed into an online course and in 2022, she wrote The Mighty Heart in Action which shows how they help people build a better world.
 Through Business Plan for Peace she advises the leadership of selected international corporations on investing in and strengthening their respective roles in preventing violent conflict, and teaches young social entrepreneurs.

 Her TED Talk on non-violence has over 1.3 million views.

 In 2023, she was awarded the GOI Peace Award in recognition of her lifelong dedication to prevent and transform conflicts and build sustainable peace throughout the world.